rnldnkp/com.bbqguru.cyberq/README.md

 # com.bbqguru.cyberq

+Update 9 april 2017: almost 700 flows are possible at the moment!
+Now working to finish it up, so it can use the ip-address you set for example ;)

 BBQ Guru CyberQ app for Homey

 Just started working on the idea of an App for Homey that connects with your BBQ Guru's CyberQ Wifi.